 Under mixed batter will very clearly show the tips on the top of the shell.
 The shell won’t smooth out and spread out nicely.
 And over mixed batter will cause shells that are misshapen, wrinkled, hollow, with the feet spread out, or ruffled.

-Once the batter is at the right consistency, transfer it to the piping bag we’ve prepared earlier.
-Tie the end of the bag with a bag tie, so the batter doesn’t dry out and it gives you more control while piping because there’s no risk of the batter escaping through the top of the piping bag.
+Once the batter is at the right consistency, transfer it to the pastry bag we’ve prepared earlier.
+Tie the end of the bag with a bag tie, so the batter doesn’t dry out and it gives you more control while piping because there’s no risk of the batter escaping through the top of the pastry bag.

 Piping the macaron shells